Firefly Aerospace, Inc. research snapshot

 $20 to $30

-More likely if revenue grows steadily from current Alpha and NASA contracts, but Eclipse remains years from revenue, cash burn continues, and the market maintains skepticism about the path to profitability.
-Current price of $24.09 sits in this range.
+More likely if revenue grows steadily from Alpha and NASA contracts but Space-ng and new vehicles stay years from meaningful revenue, cash burn continues, and the market stays skeptical about the path to profitability.
+The current price of $21.55 sits in this range.

 Bearish case